roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-03 ****** bydawn1958© The final scenes at the parlor would be etched in Dani's head for a long time.
+The final scenes at the parlor would be etched in Dani's head for a long time.
 She was dazed after the intense climax and somehow fumbled around to find all of her clothes.
 She dressed and hoped the ordeal was over, but there was still plenty of shame in store for her.
 Jeff handed her a receipt for the artwork and she felt totally embarrassed knowing she paid for the humiliation with her own money.

  To make matters worse, Sarah had made arrangements for Julie to pick them up and drive them home.
 When Dani noticed Jeff go to the front door of the parlor and open it for a visitor, her heart stopped.
 "Mother!
 Now dad can see what a slut you are," Julie said, as she entered.
 "When he sees what you've done, he's going to know you're a slut."